Skip to main content

 Call 3-1-1 to find out the current status of your plan check.

 All construction work for which a permit is required shall be subject to inspection by authorized inspectors.
 An inspection must be performed before work is concealed or covered.
 It is your responsibility to notify the inspector when the work is ready for inspection.
-Work is generally inspected and approved in succession and no work may continue beyond the point indicated in each successive inspection without first obtaining the approval of the inspector.

 Once you obtain a permit, you can commence with the work.
 However, you must call for inspection before you cover or conceal any work.
 If you are unsure of when to call for inspection, please contact our Customer Call Center at 3-1-1.